Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A lone bison on the state park

-📍 Google Maps | Phone: (801) 773-2941 | Website | Hours: 10 am-4 pm daily | Entrance: $15 per vehicle, $5 per motorcycle
+📍 Google Maps | Phone: (801) 773-2941 | Website | Hours: 6 am – 8 pm daily | Entrance: $15 per vehicle

-Antelope Island State Park is located on the southern shore of Great Salt Lake just outside of Salt Lake City.
+Antelope Island State Park is located on the southern shore of the Great Salt Lake just outside of Salt Lake City.
 The state park is most often frequented for hiking, mountain biking, and horseback riding on the park’s backcountry trails.

 The backcountry grassland ecosystem invites buffalo and other wildlife to graze near the lake, making a trip to Antelope Island State Park a peaceful yet eventful outing.